Coral Gables Trust Co. carves out a big-time niche

 “We recognized the need, especially among families and friends, did our research and took advantage of an opportunity,” Davidson said.A trust company, which may operate independently, as CGTC does, or as part of a commercial bank, acts as an agent, trustee or fiduciary for clients, who may include individuals, companies, charitable institutions, estates and other entities.
 The company, chartered and regulated by the state, does not own any assets it manages.
 CGTC does not have a lobby or tellers, and investors meet directly with the company’s financial advisors in their offices.

-“With large financial institutions, their primary source of business is something other than trust and wealth management, generally lending and checking accounts with retail and teller operations, ” said John Harris, chief wealth advisor.
+“With large financial institutions, their primary source of business is something other than trust and wealth management, generally lending and checking accounts with retail and teller operations, ” said John Harris, managing director.

 CGTC, a full-service trust, estate and wealth management firm, provides fee-based services for managing assets — stocks, bonds, property, etc. — and does not sell proprietary financial products that other institutions offer on a commission basis, often with fees attached.